 Beware of anecdotal evidence that suggests a direct connection between a ketogenic diet and a healthy pregnancy--so far there is not sufficient evidence to back it up, which is why most doctors will look super uncomfortable if you say you want to try a keto diet during pregnancy.
 There are too many variables without enough proof.

-How I managed my GDM with a lower-carb diet
+How I managed gestational diabetes with a lower-carb diet

 Knowing that I couldn’t reasonably go full keto, I went with the next best options: